 For lovers of odd trivia, there’s information about Moosehead Lake resident Chief Henry Red Eagle, born Henry Perley in 1885, who as a young man performed in Buffalo Bill Cody’s Wild West Show.

 Perhaps the most stirring artifact here, though, is the B-52 ejection seat from a crash in 1963.
 It was found “a significant distance” from the crash site, in 2011.
-Tours mid-June-early October Wed – Fri at 1pm and 4pm.
-Carriage House office open Tue-Frida 9-4.

 HIKE: B-52 Crash Site on Elephant Mountain

 In 1963, a B-52 crashed while on a training mission from Westover MA.
 Two of the 9 aboard survived – but they had to spend one night in extreme winter temperatures on the mountain.
-Much of the debris has been preserved, and you can see it and pay your respects on a short 400- yard hike to the wreckage and memorial.
+Much of the debris has been preserved, and you can see it and pay your respects on a short 400-yard hike to the wreckage and memorial.

 GOLF: Mount Kineo Golf Club

 You have to take a ferry from Rockland (about 10 miles from Greenville) to get to the course, situated beneath the magnificent Kineo Cliffs.
-Between the cliff and the lake, this is arguably one of the most dramatically located golf courses in New England. $25 for 9 holes, shuttles $5.
-Memorial Day Weekend – Early October.
+Between the cliff and the lake, this is arguably one of the most dramatically located golf courses in New England.

-Restaurants in Greenville ME and Moosehead Lake
+Restaurants in Moosehead Lake

 EAT: Greenville Inn